HaaaSiiiib/Shortest-path-simulator/README.md

 # Path-Finding-Simulation

-*Go to the link below and click on any of the links*
+*Go to the website linked below [suggestion to open in google chrome] and click on any of the algorithm to simulate*

 ### [Path finding Simulations](https://haaasiiiib.github.io/Shortest-path-simulator/)